evandisoft/RedOnion/README.md

 **Disclaimer: This is not a sandbox!
 This is an unrestricted scripting environment.
-This is as powerful as any other programming environment.
 Any script here has as much power as a mod.
-Any mod you've ever installed on KSP already had the power to modify anything on your system that KSP has the power to modify (which is basically anything a user is able to modify).
+Any mod you've ever installed on KSP has the power to modify anything on your system that KSP has the power to modify (which is basically anything a user is able to modify).
 Do not run scripts from untrusted sources!**

 # RedOnion and Kerbalua